mrshll1001/thesis/src/designing_accounting_tools.md

 + **Summary of Work by Grant** takes the most used tags attached to Posts that have been costed against a grant during the time period.
 + **Summary of Costs to Grants** presents a table of total costs against various funding sources during the time period.

-Choosing to enable or disable individual parameters was designed to allow the organisation to configure the presentation of
+Choosing to enable or disable individual parameters was designed to allow the organisation to configure the presentation of the report

 #### Importing from elsewhere